Joseph Duggar Causes A Stir When He Admits Giving Kendra Caldwell A Promise Ring

 Joseph Duggar is officially courting Kendra Caldwell.
 Rumors have been circulating for several months that there was something happening between them because she was spotted at Jinger and Jeremy Vuolo’s wedding back in November.
 When the full wedding special aired on Counting On, Kendra was helping Austin Forsyth with the flower wall as things were getting set up.
 Duggar and Caldwell announced their courtship yesterday via a video that was shared on social media.

 There has been a lot of anticipation for a male Duggar to begin a courtship that will eventually lead to marriage.
 Josiah Duggar was courting shortly before all the chaos with Josh Duggar happened, but his courtship only lasted a few months.
-Joseph Duggar seems to have his priorities straight, and Kendra Caldwell was very excited to be announcing her new status.
+Joseph Duggar seems to have his priorities straight and Kendra Caldwell was very excited to be announcing her new status.
 According to Radar Online, Joseph Duggar is four years older than Kendra Caldwell.
 This is not uncommon with the family, as many of the couples have age gaps between them.
-Critics have made this into a big deal, and some very nasty comments have been made about it.
+Critics have made this into a big deal, and some very nasty comments have been made.

 A post shared by The Duggar Family (@duggarfam) on

 Yesterday, Joseph Duggar misspoke about the ring he gave to Kendra Caldwell.
-In the video, he referred to it as a promise ring, but it is a purity ring.
+In the video, he referred to it as a promise ring but it is a purity ring.
 It is a symbol of their commitment to abstinence through their courtship and a vow that they will save themselves for marriage.
 Duggar has been getting a lot of criticism for the mistake, with people insinuating the two may already be sleeping together.
 That is not what the Duggar family believes in, and Joseph hasn’t strayed far from his family.
-The Caldwell family is also of the same faith, and with that, they are all too happy to be allowing their daughter to court Joseph and follow the strict rules put into place.
+The Caldwell family is also of the same faith and with that, they are all too happy to be allowing their daughter to court Joseph and follow the strict rules put into place.

-As with any new person brought into the Duggar’s lives, there are questions about whether Kendra Caldwell and her parents knew about what happened with Josh Duggar.
+As with any new person brought into the Duggar’s lives, there are questions about whether or not Kendra Caldwell and her parents knew about what happened with Josh Duggar.
 It is quite likely that Joseph Duggar did not have to explain what happened to his family over the last two years.
-The Caldwells belong to the same church, and when that was happening, they rallied around their love for Jesus and held onto their faith.
-Joseph and Kendra have known each other for some time before he decided to ask for permission to court her, and it looks like this might lead to marriage down the line.
+The Caldwells belong to the same church and when that was happening, they rallied around their love for Jesus and held onto their faith.
+Joseph and Kendra have known each other for some time before he decided to ask for permission to court her, and it looks like this may lead to marriage down the line.

 In honor of National Take Your Parents To Lunch Day, Joe took me to eat at #marketplacegrill.
 My favorite restaurant in North West Arkansas!